xiaoylu/leetcode_category/BFS/Readme.md

 ```
 Both need to keep a visisted nodes set, both modify the list/deque inside the iterations, both check if visisted node is THE destination as the FIRST step inside the iterations.

-2. Multiple sources & destinations
+**Multiple sources & destinations**
-The code above can trivially consider the case of multiple sources and destinations.
-So don't run the algorithm for each source, simply add the all sources to the initial list/deque.
+The code above (both styles) can be trivially extended to multiple sources and multiple destinations case.
+So, don't run the algorithm for each source, you simply add the all sources to the initial list/deque.